 Due to the sensitivity of the region, only Indian citizens are allowed to travel across.
-Foreign nationals do not get permit for this route and are only allowed to travel as far as Pangong Tso.
+Foreign nationals do not get permits for this route and are only allowed to travel as far as Pangong Tso.

 Pangong Tso to Tso Moriri Route Map

-Spangmik (Pangong Tso) – Chushul – Mahe – Sumdo – Karzok (Tso Moriri)
+Route 1: Spangmik – Man – Merak – Chushul – Loma – Nyoma – Mahe – Sumdo – Karzok

 The first destination to reach from Pangong Tso is Chushul.
-At an altitude of 4348 meters, (14268 ft), Chushul has an Advanced Landing Ground airstrip that was used in the Sino-Indian War.
+At an altitude of 4348 meters, (14268 ft), Chushul has an Advanced Landing Ground airstrip that was used in the Sino-Indian War and a war memorial.

 From Spangmik, start driving on the dirt track right next to the lake.
-It is an awesome and a very scenic drive.
-There is no road and you will continue driving on a dirt track for most part of this journey.
+It is a very scenic drive and you will get some amazing views of Pangong.
+There is no road and you will continue driving on a dirt track for the most part of this journey.
 See the picture below for an example of the road.

 There is no road here which makes it highly probable to get lost but as long as you stay on the dirt track and with the electricity wires, you will be OK.
 At Chushul, you can take a quick break and visit the Chushul War Memorial, dedicated to the heroes who lost their lives in battle with China.

 Also Read: Which is the Best Bike for Ladakh Trip